rdelgatte/haskale/README.md

 mkApp = serve (Proxy :: Proxy PingApi) server
 ```

-This function is called in the `runServer` entry-point as an argument to run the server with provided default settings.
+This function is called from the `runServer` as a parameter to run the server with provided default settings.

 **Expected result:**
 ```sh